matves29/2024-05-20-StockholmTrio/index.md

 during the workshop.
 {% endcomment %}

-If you're working with a KI, KTH or SU laptop, and you don't have administrative privilegues, here's what you can do:
+If you're working with a KI, KTH or SU laptop, and you don't have administrative privileges, here's what you can do:

 <strong>KI Windows</strong>